asthaaa08/online-kyc/README.md

 # online-kyc
-Welcome to our Know Your Customer (KYC) website, where we offer a seamless and secure solution for identify verification.
+Welcome to our Know Your Customer (KYC) website, where we offer a seamless and secure solution for identity verification.
 Our platform is designed with user convenience in mind, ensuring a hassle-free experience throughout the KYC process.

 Here's how it works: